Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Santa María del Naranco and San Miguel de Lillo Churches ~ Oviedo, Spain

-The churches of Monte Naranco are UNESCO World Heritage sites that I recommend for a visit prior to your walk to Santiago de Compostela.
+The churches of Monte Naranco are UNESCO World Heritage sites that I recommend for a visit, after your Camino San Salvador or prior to your walk on the Camino Primitivo.
 They are located in Oviedo, Spain at the start of the Camino Primitivo and just a few kilometers out of town.
 These sites are considered to be some of the most significant pre-Romanesque structures in Europe.

 "Stand by the roads, and look, and ask for the ancient paths, where the good way is; and walk in it, and find rest for your souls." ~ Jeremiah 6:16

-I love this quote because it is so appropriate for the Camino Primitivo (the Original Way) and the city of world heritage churches, which is Oviedo, Spain.
+I love this quote because it is so appropriate for the Camino Primitivo (the Original Way), the Camino de San Salvador and the city of world heritage churches, which is Oviedo, Spain.

 We used the excuse of the Naranco Churches to extend our Camino Primitivo, and walked up the mountain of Monte Naranco, first, before setting out for Santiago de Compostela.
-A visit to these sites are totally worth the extra 6.2 km and two or so hours to see them.
+A visit to these sites are totally worth the extra kilometers and two or so hours to see them.

-It was a lovely, misty morning when we left our hostal on Uría Street, right in the center of town.
+It was a lovely, misty morning when we left our hostal on Uría Street, just west from the cathedral.
 A visit to these old sites are not on the Camino Primitivo itself, so there are no waymarks or yellow arrows to follow.
 You must navigate yourself.

 Regardless of the point from which you chose to leave Oviedo, I have included a map of the city, below, to show you the walking route we took.
 Hopefully, our route will help you plan yours.
 Play with the map, zoom in and out and move it around to get the full effect.
 It is totally interactive.
 The route is relatively straightforward, mostly along the Avenida de Monumentos that climbs Mount Naranco.

-It only took us 45 minutes to walk the 3 km from the Hostal Romero to the first monument and 30 minutes to walk back down the hill.
-We chose to go back to the Original Way, instead of attempting the more direct short cut as described elsewhere.
+It only took us 45 minutes to walk the 3.2 km from the Hostal Romero to the first monument and 30 minutes to walk back down the hill.
+We chose to go back to the Original Way, instead of attempting the more direct short cut as described elsewhere, and is difficult to find.

-The walk is 3.66 kilometers from the Cathedral and 4.5 kilometers from the Monastery Albergue El Salvador, so plan for a longer walk if you start from these points.
+The walk is about 3.7 kilometers from the Cathedral and 4.5 kilometers from the Monastery Albergue El Salvador, so plan for a longer walk if you start from these points.
+There is an elevation gain of 230 meters, regardless of where you start.
+It is an effort to walk up the long hill, but you can always grab a taxi instead.

 The Walk Up the Hill